Skip to main content

 But it is not true in every system, and it is not a law of nature.

 For Type 6 Presence Adjudication Systems, this distinction matters enormously.
 These systems exist precisely because the old architecture — broad data collection combined with unilateral institutional interpretation — is no longer adequate for many digitally mediated forms of coordination.
-If the only way to achieve credible presence adjudication were to expose full location traces, then much of the promise of sovereign location would collapse at the outset.

 The real design question is therefore not whether privacy and verifiability are ever in tension.
 They are.
 The real question is what kind of tension this is, where it arises, and how system design can change its shape.